DexterLagan/racket-commons/README.md

 # Racket Commons

-A collection of libraries for Racket.
+A collection of useful procedures divided into modules for Racket.

 ## Commons procedures